History of the Institute

 Cinda Baxter & Rebecca Whitman Koford, 2023; photo credit Pam Sayre.

 On 15 October 2019, the Board announced the appointment of Rebecca Whitman Koford, CG®, CGLSM, as new Director of the institute, effective October 1, 2020.
 With her came Darcie Hind Posz, CG, as Assistant Director.
 They initiated the first ever virtual program for Gen-Fed during the pandemic years.
 Darcie had to step away for work and in October 2021, Gen-Fed welcomed Cinda Baxter, CG, to the role of Assistant Director.
-In December of 2023, Cinda Baxter stepped down and Mary O’Brien Vidlak, CG, became the next Assistant Director.
+In December of 2023, Cinda Baxter stepped down.